EthanThatOneKid/neo-cli/README.md

 * `arg1` can represent one of two things.
 If it is the relative path to a directory, it will loop through each file with the `.neo` extention.
 If it is a relative path to a file with the `.neo` extention, it will execute the instructions within that file.

 The `neo` keyword is this language's object orientation solution.
 It allows for smaller modules/abstractions to be defined in organized files for better readabilty/design.

+#### `pause`
+* usage: `pause arg1`
+* `arg1` represents the number of milliseconds to pause the instructions for.

+The `pause` keyword is like the `await` keyword in that it pauses the time between the next instruction for a specified number of milliseconds.
+This can be used instead of `await` if the webpage has janky loading.

 #### `read`
 * usage: `read arg1`